 This recipe makes a batch of 12 large muffins.
 However, if you don’t want to eat them all at once, they are easily stored in the freezer, ready to take out and enjoy at another time.
 Simply allow the muffins to cool completely on a wire track, before transferring them to a container suitable for the freezer.
 They will keep in the freezer for up to 3 months.

-If you enjoyed this recipe then try some of our Autumn inspired bakes, full of season fruits and spices.
+If you enjoyed this recipe then try some of my Autumn inspired bakes, full of seasonal fruits and spices.

 - Pumpkin Cake